hydrokin/Sell-Page-With-Crypto/README.md

 After installing Telegram bot.
 If someone makes a payment, a notification message will be sent to your telegram account and you will send the file you want to give in return for payment to the user's e-mail address.

+By opening the html code with notepad, you can change the texts in the code according to your wish.

 This guide explains how to integrate Telegram Bot API and obtain the chat ID.
 Follow the steps below to set up the integration:

 1. Creating a Telegram Bot: